How to Fix a Cracked Tooth Naturally

 Garlic

-Garlic is recognized for its ability to kill germs.
+Garlic is known for its germicidal properties.
 Chewing or smashing one garlic clove and putting it directly on the tooth crack would not only help in the fight against infection but also minimize pain.
 Allicin released from the garlic acts as an antibacterial solid, which helps keep the area clean and free of harmful bacteria.

 Coconut Oil Pulling